FK Pārdaugava

 FK Pārdaugava was a Latvian football club based in Riga.
-It was founded in 1984 as Daugava-RVR and became defunct in 1995.
+It was founded in 1984 as Daugava-RVR, the youth team of FK Daugava Riga and became defunct in 1995.

-In 1991 it replaced the bankrupt FC Daugava Riga and played in the Soviet First League.
+In 1991 it replaced FK Daugava and played in the Soviet First League.
 It completed the 1991 season in last place (22nd).

 After the fall of the Soviet Union, FK Pārdaugava for few seasons played in the Latvian Higher League.
-In 1995 with the bankruptcy of its sponsors the club was dissolved.
+In 1995, with the bankruptcy of its sponsors, the club was dissolved after the 8th round of the Virslīga.
+Former Latvian football legend Gunārs Ulmanis was a coach in the team from 1991 to its dissolution.